haseebeqx2/fluorescent/README.md

 Once 2 fluorescent tubes fail in a single unit, you should replace all 4 tubes.
 Each fluorescent tube costs 7 $USD.

 The algorithm should print:

 1. How many fluorescent tubes were broken in 1 year in that classroom?
 2. How much money do fluorescent tubes cost the University per year per classroom?

+### Backend simulation

+Backend simulation uses `/simulate` endpoint.
+It will only have one request and will perform the execution in backend.

+### Frontend simulation

+Frontend simulation simulates the problem in the frontend.
+But it uses the `purchase-new-unit` to simulate _"purchase"_ of a new unit.
+This will return a unit with 4 tubes and its lifespan.
+This will call this api whenever one of the four units are fails.
+It will continue the process until the end of the year.

 ### Technologies